wetryingtodorock/getblock-docs/en/rpc-service/ont/ws/ont_getallowancev2.md

 ---
-title: ont:getallowancev2 \[WebSocket\]
+title: getallowancev2 - Ontology
-description: Return the allowance from the from account to the to account, with ONTsdecimals being 9, a ONGs decimals being 18.
+description: Example code for the getallowancev2 ws method. Сomplete guide on how to use getallowancev2 ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters